ceilfors/ceilfors.github.io/_drafts/retrospective.md

 He eventually said that this problem is not solvable as it is a cultural issue.
 This is another example of an unused power.
 It is not this particular manger's fault of course, it's not something changeable by someone on his pay grade.
-Ultimately if a change of culture is needed, the C-Suite must be the one who is responsible for making sure that it is successful.
+Ultimately if a change of culture is needed, the power is owned by the C-Suite.

 Often times, I struggled to work with another department due to the conflicts of interests and priorities.
 Our manager went on an discussion with the other department's manager.
 Of course, there's no result.
-The two departments have a different goal, which is reflected in the difference of their KPI.
+The two departments have a different goal, which is reflected in the difference of their KPIs.
-Someone somewhere would have used the unused power to set the common goal.
+Someone somewhere should have used the unused power to set the common goal.

+Remember, the people below your pay grade often are struggling with problems that can only be solved by you (without them realising).

 # The mistakes on team structure